How Weather Detectives Scrutinize Would-Be World Records

 These folks then spend months going over every detail related to the claim, from the instrument to the terrain to the overall weather in that area and its surroundings.
 "So it's a very detailed, very elaborate investigation," says Cerveny.

-Already, the new 130 degrees measurement in Death Valley has started to be scrutinized, by meteorologists from the local weather office to the National Climate Extremes Committee all the way up to the World Meteorological Organization.
+Already, the new 130 degrees measurement in Death Valley has started to be scrutinized, by meteorologists from the local weather office to the National Climate Extremes Committee, all the way up to the World Meteorological Organization.

 "We're in the process right now of getting ahold of the actual raw information, the raw data itself," says Cerveny.
-"My committee will then go over it with a with a fine-tooth comb and look for any problems or any concerns that they might have."
+"My committee will then go over it with a fine-tooth comb and look for any problems or any concerns that they might have."

 "I'm hoping that we would have a decision by sometime this winter," he adds.

-Dan Berc, a meteorologist at the National Weather Service in Las Vegas, Nevada, which covers Death Valley, feels pretty confident in the measurement.
+Dan Berc, a meteorologist at the National Weather Service in Las Vegas, which covers Death Valley, feels pretty confident in the measurement.

 "I don't make the final assessment, but I see no reason to believe, on the surface, that this 130 is incorrect," says Berc.
 "I think, based on what I can see now, it'll probably stand up."

 This isn't the highest temperature recorded in Death Valley, Berc notes.
-That would be a reading of 134 degrees Fahrenheit, in July of 1913, which happens to be currently accepted as the official world record, even though there weren't committees way back then to rigorously check it out.
+That would be a reading of 134 degrees Fahrenheit in July of 1913, which happens to be currently accepted as the official world record, even though there weren't committees way back then to rigorously check it out.

 Recently, however, some critics have pointed out problems with that one.
 They say the 1913 reading is weirdly out of step with measurements taken back then in nearby areas, and that the person who made the observation was inexperienced.